florianhofhammer/stack-buffer-overflow-internship/NOTES.md

     sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 g++-multilib build-essential gdb # install 32 bit libraries and development tools
 ```

+The machine the VM runs on is based on an Intel Core i5 6300HQ processor.
+This processor does not support Intel CET (Control-flow Enforcement Technology).
+This processor feature might lead to failures when running the described exploits on more modern Intel processors.
+In order to disable this feature in the executables, add the `-fcf-protection=none` compiler flag.
+As the compiler output differs depending on this flag being present or not, adaptations of addresses used for the exploits might be necessary.

 As the GDB version 8.3 included in the default Ubuntu repositories kept crashing, I installed GDB 9.1 from the source provided on the [official website](https://www.gnu.org/software/gdb/).
 Additionally, I installed `peda`, `pwndbg` and `gef` for easier debugging using an install script from a [GitHub repository](https://github.com/apogiatzis/gdb-peda-pwndbg-gef).
 I also mounted the directory containing the internship data and files into the virtual machine and installed the OpenSSH Server to be able to `ssh` into the virtual machine and execute all the code whilst not having to make any changes to the host machine.